Boeing admits a new quality issue on the 787 and tallies more 737 MAX cancellations

 As with the aft fuselage quality control problem, the new problem means delivery of 787s, already hit by the falloff in demand from the global pandemic, has been further slowed as Boeing conducts inspections of completed jets.

-Boeing delivered just four 787s in April, three in June, two in July and four in August, though the build rate is still nominally ten jets per month.
+Though the build 787 rate is still nominally ten jets per month, Boeing delivered just four in April, three in June, two in July and four in August.

 In South Carolina, Boeing identified two separate quality defects in fabrication of the aft fuselage, both at the join between the pressurized section that is the rear of the jet’s passenger cabin the unpressurized and tapered barrel section behind it, which is where the jet’s horizontal tail is attached.